-The PNNA is offering one scholarship to attend the 2022 British (UK) Token Congress, currently scheduled to take place at the Hilton Hotel Northampton, England, September 30 – October 2, 2022.
+The PNNA is offering one scholarship to attend the 2023 British (UK) Token Congress, which will take place in Northampton, England, Oct.
+6-8, 2023.
 Please see https://www.thetokensociety.org.uk/ for details.
-The scholarship will cover the Congress registration fee up to $300 (receipt required).
-The recipient is responsible for all other travel expenses.
+The scholarship will cover the Congress registration fee up to $300 (receipt required), with the recipient responsible for all other travel expenses.

 This scholarship is offered in honor of William (“Bill”) McKivor, 1940-2021.
 Bill served the PNNA in several capacities, including board member and election chairman, and was a regular PNNA dealer.
 He received the prestigious Bob Everett Memorial Award in 2014.
 He was born in 1940, the same year the PNNA was founded.
 In his business, The Copper Corner, he specialized in British tokens and medals (including especially Conder tokens) and American colonial coinage.
 He produced 100 fixed price lists over a 25-year period up to his retirement in 2020.
 He was founding member #3 of the Conder Token Collector’s Club.
 He travelled to the British Token Congress many times, and convinced a number of his British friends to attend a memorable British-American Token Congress in Seattle in May 2009.

-Scholarship applications are due April 30, 2022.
-See the 2022 McKivor scholarship application form (PDF file) for more information and to apply.
+Scholarship applications are due April 30, 2023.
+See the 2023 McKivor scholarship application form (PDF file) for more information and to apply.
+PNNA membership is required.

 ANA Summer Seminar Scholarships

 Important information: This section is about PNNA-funded scholarships to attend the ANA Summer Seminar.
 Scholarships are also available from the ANA – see their website to apply.
 Applicants are normally not eligible to receive scholarships in the same year from both sources, however, exceptions may be considered if attending both sessions.